denten-books/plain-text/2-device.md

 Wittgenstein explains that when we see a sentence on paper, the external manifestation of a thought, we assume that some analogous structure exists somewhere in the mind.
-Perhaps, Wittgenstein speculates, we could even observe the brain directly, in the process of writing, to check if mental states correspond in some way to the inscription.
-Both phenomena, brain- and paper- bound, could properly be called the expression of thought.
-Yet neither make sense in isolation.
-Rather, we are witnessing the workings of a metaphor: a transference of properties between two distinct locations, one in the head and one on paper.
-Neither physical nor mental descriptions of these processes alone are sufficient to locate cognition.
+Perhaps, Wittgenstein speculates, we could even observe the brain directly, in the process of writing, to check whether mental states could correspond in some way to the inscription.
+Both phenomena, brain- and paper- bound, express thought.
+Yet neither makes sense in isolation.
+Rather, we are witnessing the workings of a metaphor: the transference of properties between two distinct locations, one in the head and one on paper.
+Neither physical nor mental descriptions of these processes alone are sufficient for Wittgenstein to locate cognition.
 The subject escapes depending on our point of view.
 When the hand writes, it is the brain that thinks.
 But when the hand thinks, it is the brain that writes.
 One must understand both sides of the equation.
 Meaning in that sense lies in the transition from hand to head and from mind to paper.
 "Where does thinking take place?" he asks.
 It takes place "on paper, in our head, in the mind."
 Crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
 Thought is rather distributed throughout the body and among the its extensions.
-We think *by* the pen, by hand, by mouth, by signs.
+We think by the pen, hand, mouth, and sign.

 "Can a machine think?"
 Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
 The problem, as he explains, is not one of finding a machine that can do the job---of manipulating signs, for example.
-It lies in the ability of a machine to enact both sides of the metaphoric equation.
+It lies in the ability of the machine to enact both sides of the metaphoric equation.
 "Doing the job," the manipulation of external signs, must correspond to something else.
 Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless activity.
-Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (physical state of a system).
+Meaning, Wittgenstein suggests, resides simply in this analogy between something (symbol) and something else (physical state of a system).
 The question then can be better rephrased as "can a machine have private mental states?"
 Can it feel pain in the sense of pain being a state of internal affairs not accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
-If we believe machines to be capable of having internal private states, we can then begin imagining something like machine intelligence, by which a spoken word or letter could find the appropriate inward representation for the machine.
-We return to the correspondence between internal and external states of affairs, although how such a correspondence would be achieved Wittgenstein does not yet specify.
+If we believe machines to be capable of having internal private states, we can then imagine something like machine intelligence, by which a spoken word or letter could find the appropriate inward representation for the machine.
+We return to the sense of accord, however vague, between the internal and external.

 Wittgenstein extends his thought experiments about thinking machines in his *Brown Notebook.* Let us study what is meant by "reading," he suggests early